 What do I tell my family?
-Am I going to be able to continue working?
+Will I be able to continue working?
 How do I pay for treatment?
 What happens after my treatment is finished?

 The answers to these questions are different for everyone because no two people experience cancer in the same way.
-A cancer diagnosis may make you feel worried, sad, confused, or angry.
-Your world is now filled with information and medical terms you never thought you needed to learn.
-And in addition to the physical difficulties, there are emotional and financial issues that you must learn to manage.
+A cancer diagnosis may make you feel worried, sad, confused or angry.
+Your world has changed and is now filled with information and medical terms you never thought you needed to learn.
+In addition to the physical difficulties, there are emotional and financial issues that you must learn to manage.
 Without a doubt, cancer turns your world upside down.

-This E-booklet will help you understand the challenges that are a part of living with cancer and provide you with the tools you need to cope better with this experience.
-Importantly, you will learn that you are not alone—there are sources of support available to you, and many people have made this journey before you.
+This booklet will help you understand the challenges that are a part of living with cancer and provide you with the tools that can help you cope better with this experience.
+You will learn that you are not alone—there are sources of support available to you.

 One of the biggest challenges for people with cancer is sorting through treatment options.
-As the science of treating cancer has advanced, researchers have developed better, more effective treatments, which means patients have more choices than they did a few decades ago.
-At CancerCare, we often hear patients say they are not sure how to choose the “right” treatment.
-The “wrong” choice, they worry, could make their condition worse.
+As the science of treating cancer has advanced, researchers have developed better and more effective treatments.
+This means patients have more choices than they did a few decades ago or even a few years ago.

-One of the reasons why making choices is often overwhelming and confusing is the vast amount of information available on the Internet, some of it unreliable.
-Advertisements on television and health stories in newspapers and magazines add to this outpouring of information.
-It’s difficult to sift through everything.
-Add to that mix the many different health care professionals involved in your care, along with well-meaning friends and family offering opinions, and it all adds up to what some people with cancer describe as “too many voices.”
+One of the reasons why making choices can so often be overwhelming and confusing is the vast amount of information that is available.
+Some of the information may be unreliable.
+Advertisements on television, health stories, literature available on the internet, newspapers and magazines add to the flood of information.
+It can be difficult to sift through everything.
+All this, in conjunction with your health care team and well-meaning friends and family offering opinions, can contribute to the stress people experience at times.

 Recognize that as a health care consumer, it is your right to have a good health care team that listens to your questions and concerns.
 Get to know all the members of your team and learn how each one helps you.